sacmehta/3D-ESPNet/README.md

 .....
  ```

-## Results on the official evaluation set
+## Generate results on the official evaluation set
 After you are done with the set-up part, you can generate the segmentation results on the official evaluation and test sets using the following script:
 ```
 python VisualizeResults.py